 Columbia, SC 29211-1369.

-If you are already licensed as a CPA in another state, you may apply for a reciprocal license as long as your state’s licensing criteria, as per the National Association of State Boards of Accountancy (NASBA), is equivalent to those of South Carolina.
+If you are already have a Certified Public Accountant CPA license in another state, you may apply for a reciprocal CPA license as long as your state’s licensing criteria, as per the National Association of State Boards of Accountancy (NASBA), is equivalent to those of South Carolina.
 Currently, only the U.S. Virgin Islands of all U.S. states and territories is not considered equivalent to those of South Carolina.
-You must have a minimum of four years out of the last 10 years of professional CPA experience, along with completing at least 80 hours of Continuing Professional Education within the past two years.
+You must have a minimum of four years out of the last 10 years of professional Certified Public Accountant experience, along with completing at least 80 hours of Continuing Professional Education within the past two years.
 File an Interstate Exchange of Information form verifying your license and continuing education credits along with the South Carolina reciprocity application.
-Send the information and applicable fees to the South Carolina Board of Accountancy.
+Send the information and applicable fees to the South Carolina State Board of Accountancy.

 Continuing Professional Education Requirements

-CPAs licensed in South Carolina must complete 40 semester hours of Continuing Professional Education (CPE) requirements annually.
+CPAs licensed in South Carolina must complete 40 credit hours of Continuing Professional Education (CPE) experience requirements annually.
 New CPAs do not have to complete CPE for their first year of licensure.
-You may carry over a maximum of 20 semester hours from one year to the next.
+You may carry over a maximum of 20 credit hours from one year to the next.
 While CPE self-study may account for up to 20 hours of your annual credits, you cannot carry over any self-study hours.
-One semester hour of a college credit course equals 15 hours of CPE, but one semester hour of a college non-credit course equals just one hour of CPE.
-Teaching or lecturing may account for up to 20 semester hours per year, but basic accounting or introductory courses do not count.
+One credit hour of a college credit course equals 15 hours of CPE, but one credit hour of a college non-credit course equals just one hour of CPE.
+Teaching or lecturing may account for up to 20 credit hours per year, but basic accounting or introductory courses do not count.
 Book or article publishing may account for up to 10 CPE hours annually.
 You cannot earn more than 10 CPE hours in any one day.

 Up to eight of these 40 semester hours may relate to personal development skills, including interviewing, communication, counseling, career planning and management.